 The biggest difference with Harvest Hosts is that you’ll be specifically finding winery’s, farms, breweries, and businesses where they’ll allow you to camp for free on their property for one night, and hope that you will be a patron at their business in exchange.

-We haven’t used Harvest Hosts yet, but I’ve heard amazing things about it and you can receive 15% off your membership if you use this link to grab your first year's membership.
+We haven’t used Harvest Hosts yet, but I’ve heard amazing things about it and you can receive 15% off your membership if you use this link to learn more of the details and to grab your first year’s membership.

 So, you found a spot to go on your first boondocking adventure…what do you need to know to be successful?